randalltr/randalltr/README.md

 # 👾 **AI Red Teamer -> Future Red Team Operator**

-Classically trained in programming and cybersecurity.

-Experienced in AI red teaming and adversarial prompting.

-Now fully focused on mastering traditional offensive security.
+Former NASA contractor with classical training in programming and cybersecurity, hands-on AI red teaming experience, and a current focus on offensive security.

-I'm a former NASA contractor, passionate about aligning cutting-edge tech with real-world safety.

 ---